1zaak/ionic-chat-pouchdb-couchdb/README.md

 ## Quick Start
 Clone this repo and just run `gulp watch`.
 It is essentially an [M-Ionic-scaffolded](https://github.com/mwaylabs/generator-m-ionic) app.
+The CouchDB remote is using the [SmileUpps CouchDB hosting](https://www.smileupps.com/free-couchdb-hosting#freetiereligibility)

 ## License